 \begin{assumption} There exists a constant $ C_2$ such that the marginal training and testing distributions $Q_R$ and $P_R$ satisfy

 \end{assumption}

-\textit{Remark.} Assumption \ref{assump: samp_x} requires that the probability $P_{R \sim P_R} \sbr{x \in R}$, which represents the likelihood of $x$ being sampled during testing, is upper-bounded by the probability $P_{R \sim Q_R} \sbr{x \in R}$, the likelihood of $x$ being sampled during training, multiplied by some constant $C_2$.
-An direct consequence of this assumption is that $\cX_P \subset \cX_Q$.
-This assumption is motivated by the observation that if the testing region $\cX_P$ includes some $x$ that is not covered by any range during training, then one cannot expect to learn the selectivity around $x$ accurately.
+\textit{Remark.} Assumption \ref{assump: samp_x} requires that the probability $P_{R \sim P_R} \sbr{x \in R}$ (the likelihood of $x$ being sampled during testing) is upper-bounded by the probability $P_{R \sim Q_R} \sbr{x \in R}$ (the likelihood of $x$ being sampled during training) multiplied by a constant $C_2$.
+This implies that $\cX_P \subset \cX_Q$.
+The rationale is that if $\cX_P$ includes some $x$ that is not covered by any range during training, then one cannot expect to learn the selectivity around $x$ accurately.

 \begin{assumption} The true $S_D$ and the learned selectivity $\hS$ are induced by signed measures that are absolutely continuous, with corresponding signed densities $f_D,\hf$.
-Additionally, there exists a constant $ c_3>0 $ such that the marginal training distribution $Q_R$ and the signed density $\hat{f}$ satisfy
+Additionally, there exists a constant $ c_3>0 $ such that $Q_R$ and the signed density $\hat{f}$ satisfy

 \end{assumption}